Search This Blog

 Hundreds of Canadian soldiers were killed in Afghanistan for absolutely no reason.
 The place has reverted back to its perpetual medieval state, with women shoved underground or in caves and war lords back in the drug business.
 Children are starving, so their mothers give them heroin to dull their hunger.
 I saw a documentary about it and I literally cried seeing toddlers taking heroin.
 It's all so sad.
 Wish I hadn't watched it because I can't unwatch it.

 Reminds me of the hysteria that erupted when Nigel Wright gave Mike Duffy $90,000 for legal fees over something and everyone went insane.
-I still don't get what the problem with that was?
+I still don't get what that problem was either?
 Now, Duffy is a very successful motivational speaker.
 Good for him.

 Duffy, his benefactor Wright and PM Harper, who gave him a Senate seat.